Jun. 16, 2026 06:20AM PST

 The IPO landscape: Mega names vs. the next cohort

-Investor focus remains on SpaceX, Anthropic and OpenAI’s “mega IPOs”, and the market’s performance upon their public listing will be a critical catalyst.
+Investors remain focused on SpaceX, as well as Anthropic and OpenAI’s upcoming “mega IPOs."
+With that in mind, the market’s performance upon their public listings will be key to watch.

-Zheng outlines two paths: a successful debut could validate the high AI valuations currently dominating the sector and trigger a wave of new exits and dealmaking.
-Conversely, a poor performance could chill secondary trading and force a major re-evaluation of AI pricing across the board.
+Zheng outlined two potential paths forward: successful debuts could validate the high AI valuations currently dominating the sector and trigger a wave of new exits and dealmaking.
+Conversely, poor performances could chill secondary trading and force a major re-evaluation of AI pricing across the board.

-With so much late-stage liquidity now running through the secondary market, that fork in the road matters directly for retail investors.
-Many are accessing private companies through vehicles on platforms like Robinhood or Fundrise, which Zheng stresses are diversified baskets rather than single-name bets.
-She points to a “next cohort” of high‑conviction companies in secondary trading, such as Databricks, Stripe and Anduril.
+With so much late-stage liquidity now running through the secondary market, that fork in the road matters for retail investors.
+Many are accessing private companies through vehicles on platforms like Robinhood Markets (NASDAQ:HOOD) or Fundrise, which Zheng stressed are diversified baskets rather than single-name bets.
+She pointed to a “next cohort” of high‑conviction companies in secondary trading, such as Databricks, Stripe and Anduril.

 “They’re not necessarily quite as big or quite as dominant in the secondary market right now, but they certainly are capturing a lot of activity.
-Time will tell where things will play out, but I think there’s just going to be a lot of enthusiasm for the next cohort… once we see these companies go public.”
+Time will tell where things will play out, but I think there’s just going to be a lot of enthusiasm for the next cohort … once we see these companies go public," the said.

-At the same time, she warns that retail is still coming in “much later in the life cycle,” often when companies are over a decade old, and that these positions are less liquid and less transparent than traditional public assets, keeping risk levels elevated.
+At the same time, Zheng warned retail is still coming in “much later in the life cycle,” often when firms are over a decade old.
+These positions are less liquid and less transparent than traditional public assets, keeping risk elevated.

-While Hiive has dismissed the claim as meritless, Zheng says the outcome of this legal battle may determine which entities and automated technologies will define the legal standards for venture secondaries moving forward.
+While Hiive has dismissed the claim as meritless, Zheng said the outcome of this legal battle may determine which entities and automated technologies will define the legal standards for venture secondaries moving forward.

 For retail investors who rely on these platforms for liquidity, the case serves as a reminder that the systems facilitating their access are themselves subject to significant legal and regulatory headwinds.

-For all the record-breaking headlines, today’s venture market appears to be less of a triumphant new regime than a fragile, AI‑heavy late cycle built on the promise that profitability will catch up - a promise that will be tested by the coming wave of mega AI IPOs.
+For all the record-breaking headlines, today’s venture capital market appears to be less of a triumphant new regime and more of a fragile, AI‑heavy late cycle built on the promise that profitability will catch up — and it won't be long before that promise is tested by the coming wave of mega AI IPOs.

-In that sense, 2026 is less about “democratization” as an accomplished fact and more about an open experiment.
-Whether this heavy, AI‑driven cycle hardens into a sustainable new normal or gives way to another painful reset will depend on how quickly AI businesses can turn cost into cash, and how the market chooses to price that transition in real time.
+In that sense, 2026 is less about “democratization” as an accomplished fact and more as an open experiment.
+Whether this heavy, AI‑driven cycle hardens into a sustainable new normal or gives way to a painful reset will depend on how quickly AI businesses can turn cost into cash, and how the market chooses to price that transition in real time.

 Don’t forget to follow us @INN_Technology for real-time news updates!